+SoHo stands for South of Houston (Street) and its neighbored by West Village, Greenwich Village, Nolita, and Canal Street in Chinatown.
+A favorite destination for locals and tourists alike, SoHo is known for its cobblestone streets and cast iron architecture, and offers some of the best attractions.
 From the top boutiques in the city, to the hottest restaurants and bars, the activities you can do in SoHo are endless.
-A favorite destination for locals and tourists alike, SoHo offers some of the best attractions.
 With so much going on, we’re here to narrow down the top spots you can visit on during your stay in SoHo.

 1.One word: Brunch

 It’s a fact, New Yorker’s LOVE to brunch.
 Yet, with so many locals and tourists spending their weekend morning’s trying to get into Jack’s Wife Freda and the Egg Shop, you may lose hope in that 2 hour long wait.
 For a fantastic brunch with a shorter wait time, try out Ruby’s cafe, an Australian spot that has great breakfast sandwiches and bowls.
 For those who prefer to grab-and-go, try out Happy Bones cafe and enjoy a pastry and latte.
 Their interior is also very Instagrammable, which is another important brunch factor.

 You can spend days shopping on SoHo’s busiest streets – Broadway and Lafayette.
 Hundreds of stores line the streets of SoHo.
 Some of the most popular are TopShop, Madewell, Zara, & Other Stories, and Zara.
 You can also head to Nike and Adidas if you’re in search of workout wear.
 For those who prefer department stores, Bloomingdales will be your best one stop shop for designer items.

 3. Flea Market Finds